jamiebyer/climate-change-graph/introduction.md

 ## Factors Contributing to Climate Change
 -----

 The black "observed" line is the GISS global land and ocean temperature record, which can be found [here](https://data.giss.nasa.gov/gistemp/graphs_v3/).
 It starts in 1880.

-The colored temperature lines are the modeled estimates that each climate factor contributes to the overall temperature.
+The colored temperature anomaly lines are the modeled estimates that each climate factor contributes to the overall change in global temperature.
 Each factor was simulated five times, with different initial conditions; each trace here shows the average of five runs.
-GISS researchers laid out their historical simulations in detail last year in this [article](https://pubs.giss.nasa.gov/abs/mi08910y.html).
+GISS researchers laid out their historical simulations in detail last year in this [article](https://pubs.giss.nasa.gov/ abs/mi08910y.html).

-All the lines on the plot show the variance from the 1880-1910 average of the parameter.
+Variance: All the lines on the plot show the variance from the 1880-1910 average of the parameter.

-The graph and writeup is from the [Bloomberg Climate Change graph](https://www.bloomberg.com/graphics/2015-whats-warming-the-world/).
+The graph and writeup is from the [Bloomberg Climate Change graph](https://www. bloomberg.com/graphics/2015-whats-warming-the-world/).

+**Note - annotate images and save**: The "Explore" graph includes the option to annotate using lines or circles.
+Use the "Draw Line" or "Draw Circle" buttons visible between tab labels and the graph itself.
+Also text entered in the box below the figure will be reproduced on the image.
+Save the resulting annotated image using the "Download plot as a png" button (the little camera).